rw2409/system_design/ClassicalProblems/LoggingMetricsSystem.md

             logEntryValue: "logEntry"
         }
     }

   * There should be a local agent that constantly tailing/grepping logs for the key words and publishes messages.
   * The local agent can also generate system metrics such as CPU Usage, disk Usage, service metrics etc and publish to the queue.
   * Potentially, the log file is too big to transfer over the stream.
-  * Local agent such as scripts, Logstash
+  * Local agent such as scripts, Logstash, or consumable applications/agents

 ## log consuming layer
 this part should dequeue messages, and publishes to certain consumers, for different type of payLoad, emit different data events or actions.